metaleap/haxtatic/readme.md

 ## In the `old-sloppy-messy-v0` branch:

 The first iteration of this, as a lasting example of a slow unmaintainable and overall verging-on-hideous Haskell-n°°b code base.
-Many lessons were learned!
+Many lessons learned.